Bosch IoT Rollouts Documentation

 metadata.mode==debug

-Gives all targets which have the metadata parameter with key ‘mode’ and value ‘debug’.
+Gives all targets that have the metadata parameter with key ‘mode’ and value ‘debug’.

-Gives all targets which have the metadata parameter with key ‘hw.rev’ and value ‘1.0’.
+Gives all targets that have the metadata parameter with key ‘mode’ and value is different than ‘debug’.